 When discussing their decision to replatform from Magento to BigCommerce, Kintec noted that the Magento store couldn’t tolerate high loads.
 “We would be preparing for Black Friday; we would have all of it up there, and the site would crash.”
 At the same time, they struggled to adopt effective omnichannel operations.

-Understanding your customers’ behavior is key to exceptional CX.
+Understanding your customers’ behavior is critical to exceptional CX.
 Most ecommerce platforms provide analytics tools either out of the box or as third-party extensions.
 But that’s about it.

-At some point, your company might want to run more advanced data modeling scenarios.
-For example, calculate customer lifetime value across channels, extrapolate future demand for certain product categories, or develop the optimal warranty offer.
+Your company might want to run more advanced data modeling scenarios at some point.
+For example, calculate customer lifetime value across channels, extrapolate future demand for specific product categories, or develop the optimal warranty offer.
 Such use cases require a robust data governance process and data science expertise.

-On average, developers spend 33% of their time on maintaining legacy systems.
-Your team spends more time on keeping old code running and tackling technical debt instead of building new commerce functionality.
+On average, developers spend 33% of their time maintaining legacy systems.
+Your team spends more time keeping old code running and tackling technical debt instead of building new commerce functionality.

 Many legacy systems limit the ability to extend your online store because of sub-optimal code dependencies.
 Upgrades or scaling may result in unexpected defects or system failures.
 This leads to a Groundhog Day of unplanned maintenance.

-Consequently, you will need more hands to handle the work — and your total cost of ownership also rises.
+Consequently, you’ll need more hands to handle the work — and your total cost of ownership also rises.

 Source: BigCommerce Total Cost of Ownership Calculator